pradyunsg/sphinx-theme-builder/docs/errors.md

 and does not have an `npm` executable.
 Typically, this is a symptom of an incomplete cleanup and the resolution is to delete the `.nodeenv` directory.

-If you are performing parallel builds (which is not supported at this time), this can be caused by a race condition in such situations.
+If this happens while performing parallel builds (which is not supported at this time), this can be caused by a race condition due to the lack of support for this mode of usage.

 ## nodeenv-unhealthy-file-not-found